smozzi/harmo-climate/README.md

 ./scripts/setup.sh
 ```

-This creates `.venv/`, installs PyTorch from the official CPU wheel index, and installs the project in editable mode.
+This creates `.venv/` and installs the project in editable mode.
 To reuse the environment later, activate it via:

 ```bash
 source ./scripts/activate.sh